 Spreading your network broader to pitch more potential investors will inevitably result in more capital being available:

-So far, this is somewhat expected – if it’s a good team, product, and market, effort in means results out.
-However, this is where the model becomes so important.
+So far, this is somewhat expected – if it’s a good team, product, and market, then effort in translates into results out.
+However, this is where the model becomes crucial.
 At some point, an entrepreneur begins to exhaust her network, and her network’s network, and the incremental hours devoted to fundraising will begin to yield less capital raised than the previous.

-There begins to be diminishing returns to devoting more time to fundraising:
+There begin to be diminishing returns to devoting more time to fundraising:

 Eventually, a founder reaches a point where, given the state of the company, the team, and the traction to date (and all of the various factors), more time devoted to fundraising just isn’t worth it.

-This means there is a theoretical “maximum” amount an entrepreneur can raise at any point in time in the seed stage.
-For some, it may be just a couple hundred thousand, for some, $1M or $2M, or for others, even more.
+This means there is a theoretical “maximum” amount an entrepreneur can raise in the seed stage at any point in time.
+For some, it may be just a couple hundred thousand, and for some, it may be $1M or $2M, or for others $5M, or even more.

 Here’s the biggest takeaway in this exercise: